 Having your equipment checked on a regular schedule can help avoid costly future repairs.
-Preventive Maintenance can also help to greatly extend the life of your equipment.
+Preventative Maintenance can also help to greatly extend the life of your equipment.
 2ndLife Biomedical can analyze your equipment and run diagnostics on it to ensure it is operating effectively and within manufacturer set parameters and keep you compliant with state regulations.

 Each state, along with the manufacturer of your medical device has guidelines on how often you need to have your medical equipment checked to remain in compliance.
 Failure to maintain your equipment in regulation with state and manufacturer standards could result in liability issues for you and your company.
 To prevent lawsuits being brought against you and your company, you must have your equipment serviced regularly.